54th Infantry Brigade (United Kingdom)

 The 54th Infantry Brigade was an infantry brigade of the British Army that saw active service in both the First and Second World Wars.

 First World War

-A platoon of 'D' Company of the 7th (Service) Battalion, Bedfordshire Regiment passing through a French village on its way to the line, sometime in 1916.
-The officer at the head of his platoon is Lieutenant Douglas Keep, who was killed in action the following year.

 The brigade was originally raised in September 1914, as the 54th Brigade, in the First World War as part of Kitchener's New Armies and joined the 18th (Eastern) Division, serving with it throughout the war mainly on the Western Front from 1915 to 1918.

 Order of battle

 The 54th Brigade was constituted as follows during the war: